 Nick Wittig is a research assistant at the Human-Computer Interaction Group of the University of Duisburg-Essen.
+Currently, he is researching the field of "Augmented Reality in Education" within the project "FederLeicht".

 - Faltaous, Sarah; Prochazka, Marvin; Auda, Jonas; Keppel, Jonas; Wittig, Nick; Gruenefeld, Uwe; Schneegass, Stefan: Give Weight to VR: Manipulating Users’ Perception of Weight in Virtual Reality with Electric Muscle Stimulation, Association for Computing Machinery, New York, NY, USA 2022.
 (ISBN 9781450396905) doi:10.1145/3543758.3547571) CitationAbstractDetails